LangStream/langstream.github.io/_posts/2023-11-08-scalable-pipelines.md

 If you call an external service, then you have to take into account a few things:

 - the service is a remote service, so you have to account for latency and network failures
-- most services allow to perform batch operations, so you can send multiple requests in a single call
+- most services allow batch operations, so you can send multiple requests in a single call
 - you can usually send multiple requests in parallel
 - this operation is IO bound, and you don't need much CPU or memory locally